Equity and Inclusion at Greater Public

 We cultivate relationships with and among BIPOC colleagues within the public media system.

-We’ve implemented systems that allow people who come into contact with Greater Public to self-identify.
+We’ve implemented systems in most of our touchpoints with people who come into contact with Greater Public to name their own racial identity.
 Staff receive monthly information about the self-identification of new and existing contacts.
 These identification processes allow for measurement and enable our accountability.

-To share how you culturally identify with us, visit the account center and update your profile.
+To share your racial identity with us, visit the account center and update your profile.

 Our Hour